 Even if the guardrail is designed and manufactured properly, taking shortcuts when installing these safety measures could increase the risk of harm to drivers.
 If an individual employee is negligent in installing the guardrails, the company may also be liable for the employee’s negligence.

 An employer can be vicariously liable for the negligence of an employee when the employee was acting within the scope of their employment at the time the negligent act occurred.12 13

 Compensatory damages available after a guardrail accident lawsuit can include reimbursement for:

 - The cost of continuing medical care,

-- Loss of income when the victim cannot work,
+- Loss of income when you cannot work,

 - Loss of future income potential,

 - Property damage,

 - Compensation for the loss of a limb,

 - Pain and suffering.